Azure Cost Management Exports – CSP Accounts

 Repeat this step for each subscription you wish to connect.

-💡 Use the dedicated storage account you created earlier.
+💡 Use the dedicated storage account you created earlier (including the blob container in Step 2).
 If you haven't created one yet, do that first.

 - Navigate to the Storage Account in the Azure Portal